steve-morin/Public/Code/CSharp/SynchronousSocket/test.md

 ![enter image description here](./images/image4.PNG)

-Most low level communication schemes also include error checksums (or [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check)).
+Low level communication schemes such as this typically include error checksums (or [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check)).
 We had the opportunity to implement CRC as part of our undergrad Computer Science networking course, the simple elegance and power of this algorithm is impressive.
 Of course, the TCP/IP stack detects and recovers errors, so CRC is not needed for this example.

 For simplicity, the server generates random data between 0 and 100.
 Originally, I had considered coding functions to generate data that more closely resembles sensor output for liquids and gas pipelines but I will leave this as a future to-do… for now 😊